Barksdale Air Force Base: 376th Bombardment Wing

-On 10 October 1951 the 376th Bombardment Wing was reassigned to Barksdale from Forbes AFB Kansas.
+On 10 October 1951 the 376th Bombardment Wing was reassigned to Barksdale from Forbes Air Force Base, Kansas.
 Initially equipped with obsolescent B-29 Superfortresses, the 514th Bombardment Squadron trained to drop A-bombs until the wing upgraded to the Boeing B-47 Stratojet bomber in June 1953 which took over the A-bomb duty.
 The 376th began flying EB-47 Stratojets in 1954 for ECM operations, which became the wing's primary mission in September 1953.